geosoft1/tools/HOWTO.md

 **After install**

-I used Ubuntu as main platform and best view is in Unity interface.
+I used Ubuntu as main platform and best functionality is on Unity interface.
 Right click on Gopei launcher icon show some usefull options.

 * golang.org
 * HTTP server (localhost:8080)